-1 purchase price and provide purchase 2 3 (c) not charge customers for services for or which Dealer is reimbursed 4 4 (d) include in customer orders only equivalent to the customer or required by customer or required by 5 (e) ensure that the customer's purchase and delivery experience are 7 7 (f) comply with the retail sales standard 8 counsel before amending the retail s council and national dealer 9 10 5.1.4 It is General Motors policy not to sell or allocations and the self-self-self-self-self-self-self-self- cate new Motor Vehicles 19 to 11 reselling, brokering or wholesaling Motor Vehicles .
-Therefore, unless otherwise 13 Dealer to purchase Motor Vehicles only for resale to custo mers for personal use or 14 14 5.3 Customer Satisfaction 15 Dealer and General Motors recognize that appropriate care for the customer will 16 promote customer satisfaction with General Motors Products and its dealers, which is critically important to our current and future business success.
-Dealer therefore agrees to conduct its operations in a manner which will promote customer satisfaction with the 17 18 purchase and ownership experience.
-General Motors agrees to provide Dealer with reasonable support to assist Dealer's attainment of customer satisfaction, but Dealer remains responsible for promoting and maintaining customer satisfaction at the 19 dealership. ner satisfaction at the 20 General Motors will provide Dealer with a written General Motors will provide Dealer with a written report at least annually pursuant to the procedures then in effect in evaluating Dealer's purchase and delivery 21 customer satisfaction and Dealer's service customer satisf customer satisfaction and Dealer's service customer satisfaction.
+1 purchase price and provide purchaser 2 3 (c) not charge customers for services for which Dealer is reimbursed 4 4 (d) include in customer orders only equipage requested by customer or required by 5 (e) ensure that the customer's purchase a and delivery experience are 7 7 (f) comply with the retail sales standards 8 counsel before amending the retail sa ouncil and national dealer 9 10 5.1.4 It is General Motors policy not to sell or alloca ate new Motor Vehicles 19 to 11 reselling, brokering or wholesaling Motor Vehicles Therefore, unless otherwise 13 Dealer to purchase Motor Vehicles only for resale to custon ners for personal use or 14 14 5.3 Customer Satisfaction 15 16 promote customer satisfaction with General Motors Product critically important to our current and future business succe conduct its operations in a manner which will promote customer satisfaction with General Motors Product critically important to our current and future business succe ss.
+Dealer therefore agrees to 17 18 purchase and ownership experience.
+General Motors agrees reasonable support to assist Dealer's attainment of customers. to provide Dealer with r satisfaction, but Dealer 19 dealership. or satisfaction at the 20 General Motors will provide Dealer with a written re eport at least annually 21 pursuant to the procedures then in effect in evaluating Dealer's purchase and delivery customer satisfaction and Dealer's service customer satisfaction.
 The report will compare Dealer's performance to other same Line-Make dealers in the Region.
-General Motors 22 will provide a written explanation of the customer satisfac (Exh.
-R-201.011) tion review process to Dealer.
-23 23 /// 24 24 25 [[219:25] 26 Specifically, the metric [General Motors uses] is called a retail sales index, or of measure a dealer's retail sales performance. often referred to as an RSI in [General Motors'] 27 Motor venicles are defined as [a]n current model types of series of new h 28 Addendum incorporated into this Agreement and all past General Motors vehice (Exh.
-R-201.034) cles marketed through Motor Vehicle Dealers."
+General Motors 22 will provide a written explanation of the customer satisfacti (Exh.
+R-201.011) on review process to Dealer.
+23 23 /// 24 24 25 [[219:25) 26 Specifically, the metric [General Motors uses] is called a retail sales index, or of neasure a dealer's retail sales performance. ten referred to as an RSI in [General Motors'] 27 Motor venicles are defined as [a]n current model types of series of new mo 28 Addendum incorporated into this Agreement and all past General Motors vehicle (Exh.
+R-201.034) es marketed through Motor Vehicle Dealers."
 13 PROPOSED DECISION